Matt Nielsen Tennis Head Coach University of Rochester

 Margarita Kotok Tennis ASSISTANT Coach University of Rochester

-Margarita Kotok joins the Rochester Tennis coaching staff for the 2017-18 season.
+Margarita Kotok joined the Rochester Tennis coaching staff for the 2017-18 season.

 She has been an active tennis coach, coaching at Billy Nealon Tennis in Pittsford, NY from 2012-14 and then at the Miller Tennis Center in Buffalo, NY from 2016-17.

 Kotok graduated from the University of Buffalo with a Bachelor's Degree in Communications in May of 2017.
 She is a native of Macedon, NY.